 But despite the essential role of air, litigation has not yet been brought to recover NRDs for air pollution.
-The obvious reason is because air pollution (unlike an oil spill) quickly and imperceptivity dissipates from the immediate area of impact, obviating a local clean-up.
-Atmospheric GHG pollution, however, presents a different matter.
-The atmosphere accumulates GHGs, showing increasing concentrations that are precisely measurable.
-The excess of atmospheric CO2 (beyond pre-Industrial levels) requires drawdown of about 150 GtC.
+The obvious reason is that air pollution (unlike an oil spill) quickly and imperceptivity dissipates from the immediate area of impact, obviating a local cleanup.59 Atmospheric GHG pollution, however, presents a different matter.
+The atmosphere accumulates GHGs, showing increasing concentrations that are precisely measurable.60 The excess of atmospheric CO2 (beyond pre-Industrial levels) requires drawdown of about 150 GtC.61